dr-rompecabezas/free-genai-bootcamp-2025/README.md

 - Utility tool for processing YouTube transcripts to support NLP tasks

 The application demonstrates practical use of Large Language Models (GPT) and Text-to-Speech technology in language education.

-## 🎨 `/writing-app` directory

-The `/writing-app` directory contains various attempts at a Streamlit-based character recognition application for Sitelen Pona (Toki Pona's writing system).
-Key features include:

-- Interactive canvas for drawing characters directly in the browser
-- Support for image upload and webcam capture
-- Real-time character recognition using computer vision techniques
-- Template-based matching system with pre-processed library
-- Multiple computer vision approaches documented, from OpenCV to MediaPipe

-The experiments demonstrate the fundamental issue that we're trying to do character recognition, but we're treating it as either image matching (OpenCV) or general image classification (EfficientNet).

 ## 🪢 `/lang-portal` directory